 The National Marine Electronics Association (NMEA) has developed a specification that defines the interface between various pieces of marine electronic equipment.
 This standard defines "sentences" that contain GPS position, navigation, time, and other information.
-Sentences that have been implemented in the Unison conform to NMEA-0183 Specification Version 3.01 and are GGA, GLL, GSA, RMC, VTG and ZDA.
-Your Unison can output one, two, or three of these sentences per second.
+Sentences that have been added to the Unison product line are GGA, GLL, GSA, RMC, VTG and ZDA.
+However, position and navigation information is not available in a CDMA-synchronized product so the only sentence that has been fully implemented is ZDA (time and date information).